emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 [](#outer-layer-errors).

-2. Errors in the TLS layer are communicated via TLS alert messages in all phases of TEAP.
+2. Errors in the TLS layer are communicated via TLS alert messages in both phases of TEAP.

 3. The Intermediate-Result TLVs carry success or failure indications of the individual inner methods in TEAP Phase 2.
 Errors within an